TeamSemiSuperCV/semi-super/README.md

 ## Acknowledgements

-The base code is borrowed from [Google Research SimCLRv2](https://github.com/google-research/simclr) and has been heavily modified for the purpose of this project.
+We have taken the SimCLR framework code [Google Research SimCLRv2](https://github.com/google-research/simclr) and have heavily modified it for the purpose of this project.
 We have added knowledge distillation feature along with several other changes.
-With these changes, knowledge distillation can now be performed on Google Cloud TPU saving significant computational time.
+With these changes and improvements, now knowledge distillation can be performed on Google Cloud TPU cluster saving significant training duration time.